karol-brejna-i/tidaro-experiments/README.md

 Technical:

-- check free spots before trying to book mindlessly
 - bookings should not be cached

 Features:

-- allow user to book 'any spot' (instead of a specific one).
-Allow for '07, 06, *' -- get 07, or 06 or any other if they are not available.
 - book spot: add 'spot' as a command line parameter (now it reads the spot from user preferences/config/env)
 - in-app scheduler? (right now it is a simple atomic action logic. scheduling is done externally -- cron, etc.), there is no logic involved so retrying and similar stuff are not easy to achieve)